chargebee/chargebee-node/README.md

-# Chargebee Node.js / TypeScript client library (Beta)
+# Chargebee Node.js / TypeScript client library

 This is the [Node.js](http://nodejs.org/) library for integrating with Chargebee.
 Sign up for a Chargebee account [here](https://www.chargebee.com).